Monthly Tech-Tip from Tony Hansen SignUp

 Plainsman Clays extracts 6 different sedimentary clays from this quarry (Mel knows where the layers separate).
 The dried test bars on the right show them (top to bottom).
 The range of properties exhibited is astounding.
 The top-most layer is the most plastic and has the most iron concretion particles (used in our most speckled reduction bodies).
 The bottom one is the least plastic and most silty (the base for Ravenscrag Slip).
 The middle two are complete buff stonewares made by mother nature (e.g. M340 and H550).
 A2, the second one down, is a ball clay (similar to commercial products like OM#4, Bell).
 A2 is refractory and the base for Plainsman Fireclay.
 The second from the bottom fires the whitest and is the most refractory (it is the base for H441G).

-Mother Nature's Porcelain - From a Cretaceous Dust Storm!
+Mother Nature's porcelain - From a Cretaceous dust storm!

-Plainsman Clays did 6 weeks of mining in June-July 2018 in Ravenscrag, Saskatchewan.
-We extracted marine sediment layers of the late Cretaceous period.
-The center portion of the B layer is so fine that it must have wind-transported (impossibly smooth, like a body that is pure terra sigillata)!
-The feldspar and silica are built-in, producing the glassiest surface I have ever seen at cone 6 (2200F).
+During a 6 week of mining in 2018 in Ravenscrag, Saskatchewan we extracted marine sediment layers of the late Cretaceous period.
+The center portion of the "B layer", as we call it, is so fine that it may have been wind-transported (impossibly smooth, like a body that is pure terra sigillata)!
+The feldspar and silica are built-in, producing the glassiest body surface I have ever seen, starting at cone 4 and lasting to cone 8.
 Despite this, pieces are not warping in the firings!
 I have not glazed the outside of this mug for demo purposes.
-I got away with it this time because the Ravenscrag clear glaze is very compatible (similar thermal expansion).
-But with other less compatible glazes they cracked when I poured in hot coffee.
-This mug was the beginning of an exciting project the sieve out +325 mesh particles any make many more pieces.
+I got away with it this time because the Ravenscrag clear glaze GR6-A is very compatible (the thermal expansion is high enough to avoid glaze compression issues and low enough not to craze).
+With other less compatible glazes these mugs cracked when I poured in hot coffee.
+To make this body I am slurrying it up as a slip and processing it to 325 mesh (using a vibrating sieve).

 Links